analyticswithjohn/analyticswithjohn/README.md

 # 👋 Hi there, I'm John Pham

 Welcome to my GitHub!
-I'm on a journey to transition from a strong background in finance and accounting to the world of data science — with a focus on financial analytics, forecasting, and automation.
+As a finance professional, I'm passionate about leveraging technology to enhance financial analysis.
+This GitHub is where I explore data science, ML, and AI to build practical tools for forecasting and automation.You'll find my revenue automation report here, a project that showcases my skills in turning complex financial data into a streamlined, reliable process.
+I'm excited by the future of AI agents and their role in finance.

 I’m passionate about:
 - 📊 Building dashboards and financial models